 PLASMA therapy is a safe, effective and reliable treatment providing patients with a number of benefits:

-IPSS = International Prostate Symptom Score
+IPSS = International Prostate Symptom Score measures the severy of BPH symptoms based on 8 questions

-Safe: increased safety profile
+Safe: Increased patient safety

 When doctors talk about PLASMA therapy, often the first thing they mention is the increased safety profile of PLASMA compared to monopolar therapy.
 Translated into non-medical language, this means that there will be less thermal damage and bleeding during the TURP procedure and thus less pain, discomfort and infection after the operation.
 This will also reduce your time in hospital compared to monopolar therapy.
 Additionally, with PLASMA therapy there is no risk of transurethral resection (TUR) syndrome.
 Due to reduced side effects the recovery time is faster.